The Social Impact of Food Waste

 FoodShare facilitates numerous community-centered food justice programs across Toronto.
 Through their Good Food Box program, they work side-by-side with organizations across the city to deliver urgently needed fresh food to folks facing heightened food insecurity during the COVID-19 pandemic.

-Not Far From The Tree is a fruit picking and sharing project.
+Not Far From The Tree is a fruit-picking and sharing project.
 NFFTT works to connect generous tree registrants with excess fruit to volunteers in their community who are willing to pick and share it.
 The bounty from each fruit pick is split 3 ways between the tree registrant, picking volunteers and social service agency partners, including food banks, community kitchens, supportive housing programs, and community health centres.

 Second Harvest redistributes nutritious, unsold food from across Canada to charities, non-profits and Indigenous communities in every province and territory.
 Their free, essential service helps nourish people through school programs, seniors’ centres, shelters, food banks, and regional food hubs